stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 ```
 const response = getData(displayData);
 ```
-Inside the `getData` function, we call the `displayData()` function immediately after we the receive the response.
+Inside the `getData` function, we call the `displayData()` function immediately after we receive the response.
 We pass the response(browsers array) as an argument of `displayData`.

 ```javascript
 const browsers = ['firefox', 'chrome', 'edge', 'opera'];